 A highly experienced producer and archivist, Giovanna has been developing, producing and financing independent international productions for over a decade.
 Before running the Natives, Giovanna studied law in Italy.
 She then worked in hostile environments across Africa, with grass root peace negotiation and regeneration projects.
 She now works both in the field as a producer and oversees all Native Voice productions from our London base as well as working on her passion of freelance film archive sourcing.
-Giovanna was the lead producer for our acclaimed feature documentary THE BENGALI DETECTIVE which premiered at Sundance and Berlin and won a Grierson Award.
-Giovanna has recently produced the Japanese feature LOVE HOTEL in a UK-France co-production with oscar winning company Bonne Pioche which premiered in Toronto and had a cinema release in the UK.
+Giovanna was the lead producer for our acclaimed feature documentary THE BENGALI DETECTIVE which premiered at Sundance and Berlin and won a Grierson Award and also produced the Japanese feature LOVE HOTEL in a UK-France co-production with Oscar winning company Bonne Pioche which premiered in Toronto and had a cinema release in the UK.
 She has recently produced BETTY – THEY SAY I’M DIFFERENT which premiered at IDFA Amsterdam and in New York City FF and the 2020 feature THE CLEANER set in Mexico City.
 Her latest work is the SPIDER-MAN OF SUDAN for THE GUARDIAN and ARTE which won the Prix Bayeux Calvados and Hinzpeter Award.
 Along with international feature producing and providing archive services, Giovanna is also the Director of REACT – Refugee Education Across Conflicts Trust – and is currently collaborating with MC SAATCHI in a global media campaign.

 James Jackson is the founder of JL Law Firm and a Media and Entertainment lawyer by training, with a passion for creative and innovative forms of media.
 His breadth of understanding is drawn from over 10 years’ experience in the field, firstly at Digital Stores (an e-commerce solutions and fulfilment company for record labels and brands) before qualifying at Harbottle and Lewis LLP, following which he was in-house counsel for Mentorn Media, Mentorn International Distribution and Daybreak Pictures.
 He has worked with start-up companies, established companies and individuals involved in Radio Production, Social Media, Digital Publishing and App Production, Band Promotion and Management and Film and Television Production.